 So why do they travel?

-Over a third (38%) globally & 32% of APAC travellers also introduce new foods into their diets…Travellers with no children are more likely to introduce foods they have tried while travelling into their daily diet.
+Over a third (38%) globally & 32% of APAC travellers introduce new foods into their diets.
+Travellers with no children are more likely to introduce foods they have tried while travelling into their daily diet.

 People are taking a larger portion of their budget or allocating more spending to in-destination experiences.

 Give them what they need, not what you want

-Exactly the same concept applies to matching the right travel products to the right traveller.
+The same concept applies to matching the right travel products to the right traveller.

-Travellers are more willing now than ever to share this vital information and entrust you with it in exchange for personalised travel experiences, tailored to their needs.
+Travellers are fortunately more willing now than ever to share and entrust you with this vital info in exchange for personalised travel experiences, tailored to their needs.
 To love thy client is to know thy client… or is it the other way round?
 OP